malloydata/malloy/docs/_src/language/join.md

 Joins in malloy are different than SQL joins.
 Malloy retains the graph nature of the the data relationships while SQL flattens them all into a single table space.

-Malloy's [aggregate calculateions](aggregates.md) locality of computation meaning calculations always work regardless of join pattern.
+[Aggregate calculations](aggregates.md) locality of computation meaning calculations always work regardless of join pattern.

 Since Malloy deals in graphs, some SQL Join types don't make sense (RIGHT JOIN, for example).